Constraints on the parameters of the neutrino extension of the Standard Model: Relations between elements and

 Using explicit form for $S_{\alpha\beta}$ \eqref{SeeNorm} -- \eqref{SmutauInv}, one can analytically obtain relations between observable matrix elements $S_{\alpha \beta}$ \eqref{Sab}, $R_{\alpha \beta}$ \eqref{Rab}, that are valid in the case of different mass values of two RH neutrinos, massive active neutrinos, and under assumption \eqref{BigOmegaAssum}

 Using explicit form for $S_{\alpha\beta}$ \eqref{SeeNorm} -- \eqref{SmutauInv} and relation \eqref{SandR}, we can establish strong general constraints on $S_{\alpha \beta}$, $R_{\alpha \beta}$

 that are valid in the case of different mass values of two RH neutrinos and massive active neutrinos.
+These relations do not depend on the mass scale of the RH neutrino.
 The only thing that is required is that the masses of the active neutrinos be extremely small compared to the masses of the right-handed neutrinos and the condition \eqref{BigOmegaAssum} be satisfied.

 We derive analytically that Schwarz inequalities $|S_{\alpha \beta}|^2 \leq S_{\alpha \alpha} S_{\beta \beta} $ and $|R_{\alpha \beta}|^2 \leq R_{\alpha \alpha} R_{\beta \beta} $ saturate only when $e^{\mathfrak{Im}\omega}\gg 1$.
 More precisely, in the case of finite large values of $e^{\mathfrak{Im}\omega}$ we get